Our Immune-Therapy Technology Platform

-Our lead product candidate DermaVir is designed to boost immune response in order to kill HIV-infected cells in HIV-positive or AIDS patients whose immune system has been compromised by the virus.
+Our lead product candidate DermaVir is designed to boost immune response in order to kill HIV-infected cells in patients whose immune system has been compromised by the virus.
 As antiretroviral therapy is not capable of killing HIV infected cells in the reservoir, or to cure the disease, we believe DermaVir has the potential to be a new state of the art treatment paradigm in HIV/AIDS.

 DermaVir utilizes all key elements of our Immune Therapy Platform.
 The API of DermaVir is a single pDNA immunogen safely expressing 15 HIV antigens, the broadest antigen repertoire seen among any of the HIV vaccine candidates to date.
 It is a ’pathogen-like’ nanomedicine administered topically with DermaPrep, our CE marked medical device.
 All elements of DermaVir's novel mechanism of action have been consistently demonstrated in vitro, in animal models (mice, rabbits, primates) and in human clinical trials.